roidelapluie/prometheus-workshop/content/chapter/alerting.md

 draft: false
 ---

-## In Prometheus
+## Recording rules and alerts

 {{% note %}}
-Prometheus is using Go Templating System for alerting, in both Prometheus and Alertmanager
+Prometheus is using the [Go Templating System](https://prometheus.io/docs/prometheus/latest/configuration/template_examples/) for alerting, in both Prometheus and Alertmanager.
 {{% /note %}}

 Prometheus splits the alerting role in 3 components: